 Should You Consider a Blanket Mortgage?

-Possibly.
-If you’re qualified and you want to buy multiple properties with one mortgage, selling them and releasing them from the loan as they are individually sold, then a blanket loan may make sense.
+If you qualify financially and want to buy multiple properties under one mortgage while retaining the flexibility to sell them off and release them from the loan without paying off the entire mortgage, a blanket loan may make sense.

 Blanket mortgages can be elusive.
-If a blanket loan seems like a good choice, you can inquire about one with banks that offer commercial loans or talk to a mortgage broker.
+If a blanket loan seems like a good choice, you can inquire about one at banks that offer commercial loans or talk to a mortgage broker.

-Any lender or broker you contact should be able to answer your mortgage questions.
+A competent lender or broker should be able to answer your questions regarding mortgages.

 The Takeaway

-Blanket mortgages are a specialty type of loan used by developers, real estate investors, and house flippers when they want to put multiple properties under a single loan.
+Blanket mortgages are specialized loans that developers, real estate investors, and house flippers use to finance multiple properties under a single loan.
 Blanket loans have pros and cons.
 Qualifying for one isn’t for the faint of heart.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.